ConceptsSteps

 ---|---|---|

-GET | POST | The HTTP method to use for the development server api endpoint | |
+string | The HTTP path for the API endpoint | |

 The following examples showcase how to configure an API Step